 - Research the questions you got incorrect, or contact your trainer with any follow-up questions.

-A high-level summary of the key terms and principles, based on the above reference text, is available in this glossary of agile terms, which is relevant for the BCS Certificate in Agile 2.0.
+A high-level summary of the key terms and principles, based on the above reference text, is available in this glossary of agile terms, which is relevant for the BCS Certificate in Agile 2.1.
 Reviewing this document would recommended to consolidate the key facts you are likely to need to recall in the exam.
-For anyone who attended the training course prior to 20 September, 2020, please be aware the exam and syllabus has been updated.
-If you need any additional support preparing for the exam, please get in touch with your trainer.
+For anyone who attended the training course prior to 1 June 2023, please be aware the exam and syllabus has been updated – details can be found on this page, and we will provide continued support for all agility.im students on request.

 BCS Foundation Certificate in Agile Knowledge Areas